ogiekako/chromiumide/cros-ide/README.md

-# ChromiumOS Development in Visual Studio Code
+# Chromium(OS) Development in Visual Studio Code

-This VSCode IDE extension is designed to make ChromiumOS development easier and faster by anchoring core tools in one place, and making them discoverable and easy to use.
+This VSCode IDE extension is designed to make Chromium/ChromiumOS development easier and faster by anchoring core tools in one place, and making them discoverable and easy to use.

 ## User Scope